Gabe-Velasquez/Bootcamp-Module1/README.md

 # Code Refactor Starter Code
-## Table of Contents (Optional)
+## Table of Contents

 N/A

 ## Installation

 No installation needed.
-Landing page is static and is hosted on Github Pages.
+Landing page is static and is hosted on Github.

 ## Usage